 Employment law (involving pensions)

-Throughout his career, David’s practice has included advising employers and trustees in relation to pension law matters, including corporate transactions, scheme funding, scheme mergers, scheme changes, employer insolvency and Pensions Regulator issues as a barrister but also in his former career as a solicitor.
+Throughout his career, David’s practice has included advising employers and trustees in relation to pension law matters, including corporate transactions, scheme funding, scheme mergers, scheme changes, employer insolvency and Pensions Regulator issues.

 David was chair of the Association of Pension Lawyers (APL) from 2001 to 2003.